 America Gold Beach Museum (Musée America-Gold Beach) at Ver-sur-Mer

 One part of this museum is dedicated to the D-Day Landings on Gold Beach.
-Another part of the museum commemorates an event in 1927 when the first mail-carrying flight from the USA to Europe crash-landed in the sea off Ver-sur-Mer.
+Another part of the museum commemorates an event in 1927; the first mail-carrying flight from the USA to Europe crash-landed in the sea off Ver-sur-Mer.
 The aircraft was named America.
 For more information, you can visit the museum’s website.

 Arromanches 360 circular cinema